JamieHeart/resume/README.md

 ###			2017 - 2018 | <b>Sr. Software Developer</b> | Small Business Innovations | Portland, OR

+*   Architect for new Data Abstraction Layer between MS SQL and C# User Interface
+*   Maintain and enhance existing WCF code that provides Web API endpoints via JSON payloads
+*   Design and develop suite of .NET objects to dynamically generate Windows Forms to manage SQL tables
+*   Implement Front End code to support adding virtual columns to existing tables – C# WinForms application
+*   Work with Atlassian tools for continuous integration and automated testing for .NET and SQL projects as well as automated deployment to test environments for user testing.
+*   Participate in daily scrums with development team to assess the state of our current sprint.

 ###			2005 - 2016 | <b>Software Engineer</b> | TenAsys Corporation | Hillsboro, OR

+*   Design, develop, and support internal software applications increasing productivity within entire corporation by process automation and data consolidation.
+*  Customer facing technical support including bug replication, debugging, and resolution.
+*   Lead Engineer for Electronic Rights Management encompassing both MS Windows applications, as well as TenAsys' native RTOS.
+*   Systems Administrator for small business with two sites globally.
+Primarily Microsoft Services including Exchange, Dynamics CRM, SharePoint as well as 3rd party Support Ticket Management System, Bug Tracking, and Revision Control services.
+*   Maintain corporate website based on Joomla! on LAMP, including adding custom PHP libraries to enhnace user experience based on data hosted in MSCRM.

 <!--	FOOTER	-->
 ####				Clone this resume!